timmywil/panzoom/README.md

 // ... which just sets the `transition` option, indicating whether transitioning is allowed at all.
 // If the transition option is false, `$elem.panzoom("transition")` will only ever set transition to "none".
 ```

+Applies the transition to the element.
+If `off` is true, it removes the transition.

 ## Events